juliohm1978/vagrant-k8s-example/README.md

 They all have similar resource limits, so be aware of those requirements.
 Adjust as necessary in your local copy.
 For nodes to communicate, a private host-only network is created: 10.10.10.0/24.

-Pods and Services CIDR blocks and other values related to bthe cluste bootstrap can be changed in `files/kubeadm-config.yaml`.
+Pods and Services CIDR blocks and other values related to the cluste bootstrap can be changed in `files/kubeadm-config.yaml`.

 ```yaml
 networking: